Can I have two electric vehicle chargers at home?

 6. What are the other charging options if I stick with one home EV charger?

-If you stick with the one home EV charging point, you could always share, but if you are in desperate need of juice and your charger is occupied, there are other ways to top up your EV.
-Utilise the public charging infrastructure and use rapid/ultra-rapid charging stations when out and about.
 To make life easier, you could even search Zap-Map to find your closest public charger.
-Currently, there are over 57,290 EV chargers across the UK, so you are sure to find one nearby – some of which may be free.
+Currently, there are over 72,594 EV chargers across the UK, so you are sure to find one nearby – some of which may be free.

-If you still want the comfort of your own home when charging, you could always resort to three-pin plug charging.
+In case you still want the comfort of your own home when charging, you could always resort to three-pin plug charging.
 The downside of this is that it’s one of the slowest ways of charging, among other negatives.

 What are the options if I want two or more EV chargers at home?